Funding for outgoing exchanges

-Additional grants are available for students with disabilities wishing to participate in Erasmus+ and where participation would not be possible without extra financial support.
-The allowances are offered when additional support needs would lead to additional costs to go abroad which exceed the normal grant allocations allowed and which cannot be recovered from other sources.
+Additional grants are available for students with disabilities where Erasmus+ participation would not be possible without extra financial support.
+The allowances are offered when additional support needs would lead to extra costs to go abroad which exceed the normal grant allocations and which cannot be recovered from other sources.
 The grant covers approved actual costs.
-Please ensure you provide details in your application in the appropriate section.
-We will contact you to discuss your situation in confidence as soon as possible if you wish to explore this possibility.

 Funding for widening participation

 If you meet the eligibility criteria you can apply for a supplementary monthly grant of an additional €120 for study exchange and €20 for traineeships.
-Applications are assessed on an individual basis, based on the information you provide in your declaration and the supporting documents you provide.
+Applications are assessed on an individual basis using the information in your declaration and the supporting documents you provide.
 Further information and declaration forms will be made available after you have accepted a place on the programme.

 - UK students: in the UK this will normally apply to students from households with an annual income of £25,000 or less.
 Please attach the most up-to-date loan/grant letters e.g. from SAAS or Student Finance England in your possession at the time of application as any means-tested funding will be evidenced here.

-- EU students (non UK): you should provide evidence of and information on your home country’s criteria for disadvantage plus evidence of how your financial circumstances meet these criteria i.e. income evidence for your household and confirmation of the make-up of your household.
+- EU students (non-UK): you should provide evidence of your home country’s criteria for disadvantage and how your financial circumstances meet these criteria, i.e. income evidence for your household and confirmation of the make-up of your household.
 Original documents and their translation in English should be submitted with explanatory notes or declarations as required.

-Applications will be assessed on a case-by-case basis, based on the information you include in your application and the documents that you provide to support your case for additional support.
+Applications will be assessed on a case-by-case basis using the information and documents included in your application.
 Further information on applying for this supplement will be provided after you apply to the programme.

 Funding for Erasmus Mundus Masters Course students